Brekkie sandwich with crisps

 Travel & News Editor, Time Out Australia

-6. Toby's Estate Coffee Roasters Brisbane
+10. Toby's Estate Coffee Roasters Brisbane

 What is it?
 A timber-clad caffeine drinkery that’s considered one of the best in Brisbane and the world.

-Why we love it: In 2025, Toby’s Estate flagship café in Chippendale, Sydney was voted the best coffee shop in the entire world.
+Why we love it: In 2025, Toby’s Estate flagship café in Sydney was voted the best coffee shop in the entire world.
 They’ve been frothing and brewing high-end coffee since 1997, crafting each cup with distinct processing methods, regions and varietals.
-The Newstead café in Brisbane is the latest addition to their suite of specialty flagships and is designed to impress.
+Brisbane's Newstead café is the latest addition to its suite of specialty flagships and is designed to impress.
 You can watch their baristas in action from front-row seats at the central espresso or filter bars, and quiz them on their Freezus menu (high-end coffee frozen at its peak), featuring award-winning roasts that have been the toast of Toby’s for years.
 Pair your brew with a classic ham and cheese croissant, fluffy ricotta pancakes or a croissant benny loaded with hot smoked salmon and poached eggs.
 The Newstead café doubles as a roastery too, so you can be sure that wafts of fresh caffeine are adrift across the timber-clad drinkery.

-Time Out tip: If you’re equally excited by interiors as you are coffee, then Toby’s Estate is the place to be.
-Designed by an award-winning architecture firm down in Melbourne, the rotund café is set around a central bar where you can watch the magic in the making, no matter where you’re sitting.
+Time Out tip: If you’re equally excited by interiors as you are by coffee, then Toby’s Estate is the place to be.
+Designed by an award-winning architecture firm down in Melbourne, the round café is set around a central bar where you can watch the magic in the making, no matter where you’re sitting.

-Address: 1/33 Longland Street, Newstead
+Address: 1/33 Longland St, Newstead

 Melissa Woodley